BA (Oxford); MèsL (Paris IV-Sorbonne); PhD (Columbia)

 In parallel to these developments, I write more experimentally in French from the vantage point of northern-eastern Paris.
 This work has given rise to a book entitled 75, an experiment in urban poetics and history published by Gallimard in 2016, and a recent venture in collective writing and production with people living in forced displacement, which has resulted in a series of one-off books called the Numimeserian Collection.
 This emerging collection is housed by the Vaclav Havel Public Library and has formed the basis for a range of public-engagement projects.
 I’m also an active member of Quartiers Solidaires.

-Co-editor, Contemporary Fiction in French, with Russell Williams, Cambridge University Press, forthcoming, 2020
+Co-editor, Contemporary Fiction in French, with Russell Williams, Cambridge University Press, 2021

-Co-author, The New Internationalists, with Sue Clayton, Goldsmiths/MIT, forthcoming 2020
+Co-author, The New Internationalists, with Sue Clayton, Goldsmiths/MIT, 2020

-‘Getting a Future: Fiction and Social Reproduction’ in Contemporary Fiction in French, with Russell Williams, Cambridge University Press, forthcoming in 2020
+‘Getting a Future: Fiction and Social Reproduction’ in Contemporary Fiction in French, with Russell Williams, Cambridge University Press, 2020

 ‘Le banc public : une infra-structure de/dans la migration’ in L’Objet de la migration, C. Alexandre-Garnier and A. Galitzine-Loupet (eds.), Presses universitaires de Nanterre, 2020, pp. 171-181

 'Accumulation versus Dispersion: Perec and "his" diaspora' in Georges Perec's Geographies, Ch.
 A. Leak and R. Philips (eds.), UCL Press, 2019, pp. 78-94

 ‘Sylvain George’s Minor Mode, or Cinema at the Margins of its Fragile Community’ in France in Flux, ed.
 A. Blatt and E. Welch (eds.), Liverpool University Press, 2019, pp. 92-112